auth0/docs/articles/api-auth/tutorials/authorization-code-grant.md

 * `scope`: The scopes which you want to request authorization for.
 These must be separated by a space.
 * `response_type`: The response type.
 For this flow, the value must be `code`.
 This indicates to the Authorization Server that you are performing an Authorization Code flow.
 * `client_id`: Your application's Client ID.
 * `state`: An opaque value the clients adds to the initial request that the authorization server includes when redirecting the back to the client.
-This value must be used by the client to prevent CSRF attacks.
+This value must be used by the client to prevent CSRF attacks, [click here to learn more](/protocols/oauth-state).
 * `redirect_uri`: The URL to which the Authorization Server (Auth0) will redirect the User Agent (Browser) after authorization has been granted by the User.
 The Authorization Code will be available in `code` URL parameter.
 This URL must be specified as a valid callback URL under the Client Settings of your application.

 For example: